 This order of events differs slightly with film cameras.
 The box (if the camera comes with one) probably gives off an old must.
 The body is most likely sporting evidence of being dropped a handful of times.
 And if you’re brave enough to hold the lens up to the light, you’ll see little to lots of dust.

 If you’re looking to buy a film camera then you’re probably the type of person who doesn’t mind a few dings, scratches and specks.
 You like the smell of history.
-Insert odd-sized battery that you bought at Bunnings.
+Insert odd-sized battery that you bought at a hardware store.
 Insert roll of film.
 Wind the lever.
 Walk out the door.

 If you’re new to film photography, it can be difficult getting started.
 From scouring op shop shelves to surfing the web, we’ve put together a bunch of handy notes and hints to help find the right film camera for you.